lupincr/lupin/README.md

 # 🐺 Lupin

 Lupin is heavily inspired by [Gulp](http://gulpjs.com) and tries to keep the API as close to Gulp's as possible.
-We want to make it easy for JavaScripters who might not have a Ruby background to experience the power that Crystal provides.
+We want to make it easy for JavaScripters who use Gulp on a regular basis, but miss it from their workflow when working with Crystal.

+Lupin is here to fill that space!

 ## ❓ History of Lupin